Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis

+that means a relative dispersion of $\sim 0.5 \%$.
+Indeed, this should be considered as an upper limit to the position dispersion around the trapping site, because other effects, not considered here, can contribute to the line broadening.

-Our experimental measurements, combined with our theoretical model, has thus allowed us to obtain relevant hints on how the host atoms in our Rb-Ar experimental setup diffuse in the cold matrix, and relate the measured spectral widths to the alkali-matrix interactions.
-This method can be also applied to the case of other host-atoms-matrix, for example Rubidium atoms in a cold Neon matrix.
+Our experimental measurements, combined with our theoretical model, have thus allowed us to obtain relevant hints on how the guest atoms in our Rb-Ar experimental setup diffuse in the cold matrix, and relate the measured spectral widths to the alkali-matrix interactions.
+This method can be also applied also to other doping-atoms-matrix, for example Rubidium atoms in a cold Neon matrix.

 We now consider the Rb-Ne case, whose spectral measurements have been reported at the end of section \ref{sec:experimental}.
 The relevant numerical values for equilibrium distance, dissociation energy and van der Waals constant can be found in \cite{Baylis69,Patil91,Goll-Werner05,Goll-Werner06,Mitroy-Zhang07,Medvedev-Meshkov18}.
 In this case, some differences are found in the literature among the data obtained with different methods, in particular for the dissociation energy.
-This can yield different estimates of the interaction energy in the solid matrix, according to the numerical data used.
+This can yield different estimates of the interaction energy in the solid matrix, depending on the numerical data used.

 Solid Neon has a fcc crystal structure as solid Argon, with a reticular distance $a_{Ne} = 4.43 \, \text{\AA}$.
 We first use the very recent data of the equilibrium distance and dissociation energy for the Rb-Ne dimer reported in \cite{Medvedev-Meshkov18}, $R_{eq}^{Rb-Ne} = 6.188 \, \text{\AA}$ and $D^{Rb-Ne} = 7.28 \cdot 10^{-4} \, \text{eV}$ respectively, supplemented with the value of the potential curvature at the potential minimum \cite{Stolyarov21}, $\kappa^{Rb-Ne} = 1.107 \cdot 10^{-3} \, \text{eV} {\text{\AA}^{-2}}$.
 In this case we obtain